 First detailed life cycle assessment of chitosan production

 The Nano3bio project has carried out the first detailed life cycle assessment (LCA) of chitosan production from crustacean shells, using data from two manufacturers in India and Germany.
 LCA assess the overall environmental impacts caused by a system of production, use, and disposal processes necessary to provide a specific product.
 The LCA study within Nano3Bio includes the production and processing of all involved raw materials (crustacean shells as a by-product from fisheries), production of materials and energy carriers (chemicals, fuels, electricity) used in the manufacturing process, and the disposal of waste generated in the process (solid waste and wastewater).
 Knowledge gained from this LCA will be used by the manufacturers to define strategies to reduce their environmental impacts, both in their directly controlled activities as well as in their supply chain.
 The results from this study will be submitted to the European LCA database ELCD, where they will be publicly available.
 Implementing LCA during research activities is an important approach within the Nano3Bio project in order to contribute to an overall sustainable development regarding the usage of raw organic materials.

 (Nano3Bio consortium partner in charge: 2.0 LCA Consultant APS)

-Learn more about the life cycle assessment within Nano3Bio from the short video below:
+- Introduction on life cycle assessment within Nano3Bio, short video below:

 Internalisation of chitosan nanocapsules into human cells